Life Between The Pages Payton Hayes Life Between The Pages Payton Hayes

 After their meeting with Oklahoma City Office of Arts and Cultural Affairs, the class stopped by the newly constructed Oklahoma Contemporary building to check out the building-in-progress the murals adoring the fences around the construction site, and to chat with Pablo Barrera, the Director of Oklahoma Contemporary.
 He told them Oklahoma Contemporary’s new building would be open in March 2020 (the opening has since been postponed due to the 2020 COVID-19 Pandemic), that the building’s exterior was made to reflect Oklahoma’s picturesque sunsets and sunrises.
 He also showed us the murals that they’ve set up along the construction site, called Making Space.

-When the students finished their visit with Oklahoma Contemporary, they visited briefly with some of the art Bryan Cardinale-Powell, Associate Professor and Chair of Visual Art and Film, and Jeff Price, Professor of Game Design and Animation at Oklahoma City University.
-They learned about their extensive art programs, saw their high-tech graphic design studio, and some of their projects for upcoming courses—notably their motion capture room which was under construction during the visit.
-It was neat to see a full-blown art studio with every tool one could imagine for bringing artwork to life.
-Beyond that, students saw they even had their own little art museum and exhibit hall.
-The area was bigger than Rose State College’s fine studio arts area but smaller than the Fred Jones Museum at the OU campus in Norman.
+When the students finished their visit with Pablo Barrerra at the Oklahoma Contemporary construction site, they visited briefly with Bryan Cardinale-Powell, Associate Professor and Chair of Visual Art and Film, and Jeff Price, Professor of Game Design and Animation at Oklahoma City University.
+They learned about their extensive art programs, saw their high-tech graphic design studio, and some of their projects for upcoming courses—notably their motion capture room which was under construction during the students’ visit.
+The class got the opportunity see an all-encompassing art studio with every tool one could imagine for bringing artwork to life from fine studio art, to digital art, and animation.
+Beyond that, students saw the fine arts department even had their own art museum and exhibit hall.
+To compare, OCU’s student art gallery was bigger than the student art case in the Communication Center at Rose State College and smaller than the Fred Jones Museum at the Oklahoma University campus in Norman.

 After the class met with the different local art communities, they decided to get to work on their own mural.
-You can read more about their process and experience in part 2 of this series, “Breathing new life into Humanities at Rose State College” which will be featured in the Spring issue of the 6420 Magazine from the 15th Street News, at Rose State College, as well as here.
-The next part in this series, also covers Dean of Humanities, Toni Castillo’s vision for breathing new life into the RSC Humanities building by covering all the hallways in murals.
+You can read more about their process and experience—as well as Dean of Humanities, Toni Castillo’s vision for revitalizing the Humanities department by covering nearly every inch of the building’s interior hallways in murals—in the second part of this series, “Breathing new life into Humanities at Rose State College” which is featured in the Spring issue of The 6420 Magazine and linked in the “Related Topics” section below.